greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

     ```

-**Note:** Note that you can also control database access by setting object privileges as described in [Managing Object Privileges](roles_privs.html).
+> **Note** Note that you can also control database access by setting object privileges as described in [Managing Object Privileges](roles_privs.html).
 The pg\_hba.conf file just controls who can initiate a database session and how those connections are authenticated.

 ## <a id="topic4"></a>Limiting Concurrent Connections